kjbreil/goscript/README.md

     Periodic:      goscript.Periodics("* * * * *", ""),
     States:        goscript.Entities("input_button.test_button", "input_boolean.test_toggle", "input_number.test_number"),
     Eval:          nil,
-    Func: func(t *goscript.Task) {
+    Func: func(tr *goscript.Task) {
         gs.ServiceChan <- services.NewInputBooleanToggle(services.Targets("input_boolean.test_toggle"))
-        t.Sleep(10 * time.Second)
+        tr.Sleep(10 * time.Second)
         gs.ServiceChan <- services.NewInputBooleanToggle(services.Targets("input_boolean.test_toggle"))
     },
 }
 ```

 ## Task
-Within each TriggerFunc a task is available to get information from.
+Within each TriggerFunc a task object is available to get information from.

 `task.Message` contains the message that caused the trigger to fire.

-`task.Sates` contains all the States that were requested to be available by the trigger.
-The States are repopulated after each method is run to keep the current States fresh.
+`task.States` contains all the States that were requested to be available by the trigger.
+Use `task.States.Get(string)` to retrieve objects.
+The states held within are pointers to the actual states in GoScript and are updated in real time.

 `task.Sleep(timeout)` will sleep for the specified duration.